container-storage-interface/spec/spec.md

 ##### `CreateSnapshot`, `DeleteSnapshot`, `ListSnapshots`

 The plugin-generated `snapshot_id` is a REQUIRED field for the `DeleteSnapshot` RPC, as opposed to the CO-generated snapshot `name` that is REQUIRED for the `CreateSnapshot` RPC.
+A `CreateSnapshot` operation SHOULD return with a `snapshot_id` when the snapshot is cut successfully.
-If a `CreateSnapshot` operation times out, leaving the CO without an ID with which to reference a snapshot, and the CO also decides that it no longer needs/wants the snapshot in question then the CO MAY choose one of the following paths:
+If a `CreateSnapshot` operation times out before the snapshot is cut, leaving the CO without an ID with which to reference a snapshot, and the CO also decides that it no longer needs/wants the snapshot in question then the CO MAY choose one of the following paths:

 1. Execute the `ListSnapshots` RPC to possibly obtain a snapshot ID that may be used to execute a `DeleteSnapshot` RPC; upon success execute `DeleteSnapshot`.
 2. The CO takes no further action regarding the timed out RPC, a snapshot is possibly leaked and the operator/user is expected to clean up.

+It is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the `CREATE_DELETE_SNAPSHOT` capability: the onus is upon the CO to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.
-While it is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the CREATE_DELETE_SNAPSHOT capability, it is REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it needs to upload a snapshot after it is being cut.
+A controller plugin COULD implement the `LIST_SNAPSHOTS` capability and call it repeatedly with the `snapshot_id` as a filter to query whether the uploading process is complete or not if it needs to upload a snapshot after it is being cut.
-This is because uploading a snapshot could fail after the initial `CreateSnapshot` RPC returns.
-The `ListSnapshots` RPC allows the CO to clean up orphaned snapshots whose background upload process has failed.

 ##### Snapshot Statuses